 - A6.1 The personal information we have collected from you is shown in the profile section of your StudentHome website (whilst you are a registered and current Open University student).
-We also keep records of your contact with us, your academic progress and your participation in learning activities. - A6.2 When you register to study with The Open University, the personal information that you have supplied or that has been created as a result of your study will be used and processed in accordance with our Student Privacy Notice and retained according to our Retention Policy. - A6.3 It is important that the information we hold in our records is correct because we use it to process your registration, keep in touch with you, support you in your studies, and provide services and facilities.
+We also keep records of your contact with us, your academic progress and your participation in learning activities. - A6.2 When you register to study with us, the personal information that you have supplied to us or that has been created as a result of your study will be used, processed and retained in accordance with our Student Privacy Notice. - A6.3 It is important that the information we hold in our records is correct because we use it to process your registration, keep in touch with you, support you in your studies, and provide services and facilities.